Gibbon666/AWS_practice/README.md

-# nodeJS_practice
+# AWS_practice
-A sandbox repository for my endeavours in nodeJS
+A sandbox repository for my endeavours in AWS